Containers and Docker¶

 By default, if no container class is specified for a particular

-class instantiation, the standard container vector
+priority_queue class instantiation, the standard container vector is used.

-is a heap: Priority Queue is the implementation of Max Heap by default.
+priority_queue is a heap: Priority Queue is the implementation of Max Heap by default.

 Complexities¶